tpict/tacky/README.md

 # Tacky

-A library for building styles in TypeScript.
+A library for building safe, consistent styles in TypeScript.

 ```tsx
 const styles = tacky(_ => [